It is very important to reference ALL your sources because it answers these questions from your reader:

 A reference is a way of indicating to the reader, in an orderly form, where information has been obtained.
 A reference provides all the information needed to find the source material.
 References must be cited because:

-There are a number of different styles available for use when writing research papers; whatever style is chosen, it must be applied consistently.
+There are a number of different styles available for use when writing research papers; whatever style is chosen, it must be applied consistently and in line with the IB’s minimum requirements.
 The style should be applied in both the final draft of the essay and in the initial research stages of taking notes.
 This is good practice, not only for producing a high-quality final product, but also for reducing the opportunities and temptation to plagiarize.

 References to online materials should include the title of the extract used as well as the website address, the date it was accessed and, if possible, the author.